 Cr.
 3. (3-3-0).
-Prerequisite(s): ENGL 1301 and ENGL 1302
+Prerequisite(s): ENGL 1301 and ENGL 1302; Sophomore standing or higher, completion of or concurrent enrollment in COMM 3310 (for COMM majors and minors only)

 Introduction to the theory and practice of communication in workplace settings.
 Students learn and gain experience in common business communication genres through analyses of business problems and preparation of effective written and oral communication solutions.